-The board is responsible for the governance of risk.
+Board Management Independent audit Internal controls The board is responsible for the governance of risk.
 The board reviews and monitors the effectiveness of our internal control systems, assisted by the Audit and Risk Committee.

-Management

-Management Our is accountable independent for developing external audit a culture of assurance performance partners assist monitoring and us with risk compliance oversight. throughout the Fund.
+Management is accountable for developing a culture of performance monitoring and compliance throughout the Fund.
+Our independent external audit assurance partners assist us with risk oversight.

-Internal controls

 Our system of internal controls is designed to provide reasonable assurance as to the integrity and reliability of our financial statements and is intended to safeguard accountability.
 The controls are also designed to minimise significant potential loss and liability while ensuring we comply with all applicable laws and regulations.